NC22/KellyC-Show-YouTube-Dislikes/README.md

 - Classic ratio bar with green \ red colors
 - Optional customisation of colors for ratio bar
-- Support different sources of data so user can clearly see where "likes\dislikes" information was loaded from (currently IN DEV versions only)
+- Support select of dislikes data providers, so user can clearly see where "likes\dislikes" information was loaded from (currently IN DEV versions only)
 - Support of mobile devices

 Used combination of API access and restore data by rating metrica data.